Hamidalavi/EXB-World/README.md

 ### Asextual Reproduction
 Similar to mitosis, asexual reproduction is the process by which an entire organism is produced from a single parent.
 Some types of asexual reproduction are budding, sporification, and parthenogenesis.
+> Sextual Reproduction: A long method of cell multiplication involving both meiosis and mitosis.
+Sexual reproduction combines genetic information from two individuals of different types, or sexes, to create a new organism.

 ### Eukaryotic Cell
 The prokaryotic cell's more complex cousin, eukaryotic cells have a nucleus to store genetic information.
 Fungi, plants, animals, and protozoa are all built of eukaryotic cells.